Alberto12345678999/NodeToPython/docs/README.md

 Node To Python automatically handles node layout, default values, subgroups, naming, colors, and more!

 Blender's node-based editors are powerful, yet accessible tools, and I wanted to make scripting them easier for add-on creators.
-Combining Python with node based setups allows you to do things that would otherwise be tedious or impossible, such as
+Combining Python with node based setups allows you to do things that would otherwise be tedious or impossible.
-* `for` loops
-* creating different node trees for different versions or settings
-* interfacing with other parts of the software or properties of an object

 ## Supported Versions
-NodeToPython v4.0.0 is supported for Blender 3.0 - 4.5 on Windows, macOS, and Linux
+NodeToPython v4.0.0 is supported for Blender 4.2 - 5.0 on Windows, macOS, and Linux
 * Some work is required to update NodeToPython for each Blender version, so experimental versions may not work properly and may even crash.
 * New nodes, updated settings, and new node tree features require development to support.
 * NodeToPython updates for new Blender versions usually doesn't start until the Beta phase of the release cycle